benburrill/sphinx/README.rst

 - ``%section code | state | const`` - change the section
 - ``%format word NUMBER | inf`` - set the word size in bytes, or ``inf`` for infinite words which can represent any integer.
+Default: 2
+- ``%format output signed | unsigned | byte`` - set output format of the ``yield`` instruction.  ``byte`` mode will write the lower byte of the word to stdout.
+Default: signed